frannerin/AlloViz/README.md

 ## Quickstart

-There main class to be used is `State`, `Pair` is used to bind two States for delta-network analysis.
+The package is designed for use in interactive notebooks (i.e., [Jupyter](https://jupyter.org/)).
+The main class to be used is `State`; `Pair` allows to bind two States for delta-network analysis.

 ### for GPCRmd files